tiagodeliberali/blog/docs/multiple_consumers.md

     }
 ```

-The magic happens inside `Buffer`, a small helper struct we use to maintain the cursor position we consumed from our u8 array.
+The magic happens inside `Buffer`, a small helper struct we created to maintain the cursor position we consumed from our u8 array.
 In this way, each call to `read_string`, `read_u32`, or `read_u8` gives us a value while allows us to navigate inside the buffer.
 The other two functions, `write_string` and `write_u32`, are helper functions that respect the schema proposed by our binary communication protocol.

 ## Multithread storage sync